Police Officer Training

 Police Officers may also carry out more specialized tasks depending on their unique skills and knowledge.
 They must respond to calls for assistance from the dispatcher or as a result of directly observed crimes or public safety scenarios.
 The situations a police officer may encounter are unpredictable and require a great deal of physical and psychological stamina.

 To start, make formal application with a department, then you'll undergo an extensive background check, written test, physical stamina test, a personal interview, and polygraph.
 If there are any minor issues in your past, it is best to indicate them on the application; if they come up during the background check and were not disclosed on the application, this would indicate a tendency towards dishonesty and could eliminate your chances of being hireable.

-Most law enforcement agencies and police departments now prefer to hire applicants who have education at the associates degree level or above.
+According to the US Bureau of Labor Statistics, law enforcement agencies and police departments now prefer to hire applicants who have education at the associates degree level or above.
 Getting an associates degree in criminal justice or law enforcement will provide you with a comprehensive set of knowledge that will make an employer more comfortable with your education and credentials.